Treuchtlingen–Würzburg railway: Operations

 The line formerly had an important role for German north–south long-distance trains.
 Since the 24 km longer detour via Nuremberg was often avoided, the trains between Würzburg and Treuchtlingen were hauled by a steam or diesel locomotive in front of the electric locomotive that would normally haul it.
 Even now, some pairs of Intercity-Express trains continue to run between Hamburg and Bremen and Munich without stopping between Würzburg and Augsburg.
 There are also two daily pairs of InterCity trains (called the Königssee and Großglockner) and some extra weekend trains, which stop in Treuchtlingen, Gunzenhausen and Ansbach, and sometimes in Steinach.

 In regional traffic, the line is operated by DB Regio as part of the E-Netzes Würzburg.
-Alstom Coradia Continental (class 440) sets run hourly and class 425 sets run in the evening and at the weekend on the Treuchtlingen–Würzburg Regionalbahn services.
-Some additional services run during peak times on weekdays to increase frequencies to approximately 30 minute intervals between Marktbreit and Würzburg; four train pairs of trains continue through Würzburg on the Main–Spessart railway to Karlstadt am Main.
+Until December 2022, Alstom Coradia Continental (class 440) sets ran hourly and class 425 sets ran in the evening and at the weekend on the Treuchtlingen–Würzburg Regionalbahn services.
+Some additional services ran during peak times on weekdays to increase frequencies to approximately 30 minute intervals between Marktbreit and Würzburg; four train pairs of trains continue through Würzburg on the Main–Spessart railway to Karlstadt am Main.
+When the timetable changed in December 2022, Go-Ahead Bayern, which had won the tender for Lot 1 of the Augsburg networks, took over the operation of local transport for twelve years.
+The line is now operated with three-carriage Siemens Mireo electric multiple units.

 The line is of great importance for freight.
 Many freight trains run on the line from Würzburg to Munich and Nuremberg; the capacity is insufficient in places today.
 It is used by many locomotive types, and private operators are well represented.

-The halt of Burgbernheim-Wildbad was reactivated at the timetable change in December 2010.
+The halt at Burgbernheim-Wildbad was reopened when the timetable changed in December 2010.